He is 24 years old, and often appears as a slender, clean shaven young man in outdated clothing.

 Eugene “Doc” Roe lives in The Dark Tower, a setting that is the dying heart of the universe; a nexus of doorways to every conceivable reality.

 His journal, Eugene Gilbert Roe, has 16 entries.

 Conditions are GM-assigned status effects.

 Examples of Conditions include supernatural curses, enchantments, and diseases.
-Conditions are created by GMs and World leaders and are not subject to any standardized balance.
-Therefore, their effects may be altered or ignored outside the World where they were obtained.
-For example, lycanthropy may be contagious in one World, but not another.
+Conditions are created by GMs and Playgroup leaders and are not subject to any standardized balance.
+Therefore, their effects may be altered or ignored outside the Playgroup where they were obtained.
+For example, lycanthropy may be contagious in one Playgroup, but not another.

-Circumstances describe your Contractor's situation in various Worlds.
+Circumstances describe your Contractor's situation in various Playgroups.

 Enemies, wealth, notoriety, status, contacts, fame, and imprisonment are all examples of potential Circumstances.